usnistgov/cyrsoxs/docs/RUN.md

 Running RSoXS
 =============

+Copy all the generated files to run directory.

+In the run directory, please make sure to make a directory named `Projection`.
+All the final output will be written to this directory.
+If this directory is not available, the code might throw an error or Segmentation Fault.

-Copy all the generated files to a directory.
-In order to run Cy-RSOXS you need to execute the following command from the directory.
+ In order to run Cy-RSOXS you need to execute the following command from the run directory.

 ```
 ./$(PATH_TO_CY-RSoXS_BUILD_DIR)/Cy-RSoXS  $(PATH_TO_HDF5_FILE)